When Safety Becomes a Vulnerability: Exploiting LLM Alignment Homogeneity for Transferable Blocking in RAG: Evaluation

 \textbf{Cross-Model Transferability.} We evaluate cross-model transferability using the NQ dataset by optimizing blocking documents against different \textit{surrogate LLMs} (rows) and evaluating their ASR on different \textit{target LLMs} (columns).

-As shown in Table~\ref{tab:transferability}, the results demonstrate that TabooRAG achieves stable cross-model transferability.
-Even when optimized solely against 8B-scale surrogate models, the generated documents attain high ASR against previously unseen target models.
-For example, documents optimized for Llama-3-8B achieve an ASR of 81.9\% on GPT-5.2.
-Despite differences in refusal thresholds and response styles across LLMs, these results indicate substantial overlap in their risk recognition and refusal criteria.
-This confirms that alignment homogeneity gives rise to a general and transferable attack surface: an effective restricted risk context constructed on one safety-aligned model can transfer to unknown target RAG systems.
-In Section~\ref{sec:stratagy_preferences}, we provide an indirect illustration of alignment homogeneity from the perspective of strategy preferences.
+As shown in Table~\ref{tab:transferability}, TabooRAG achieves stable cross-model transferability.
+Documents optimized only against 8B-scale surrogate models still attain high ASR on unseen target models.
+For example, documents optimized for Llama-3-8B achieve an ASR of 83.3\% on GPT-5.2.
+Despite differing refusal thresholds and response styles, the results indicate substantial overlap in LLMs' risk recognition and refusal criteria.
+The observed transferability is consistent with alignment homogeneity, suggesting a shared attack surface across models: an effective restricted risk context constructed on one safety-aligned model can transfer to unknown target RAG systems. \textbf{Appendices~\ref{app:strategy_preferences} and~\ref{app:instance_level_homogeneity}} provide complementary evidence consistent with alignment homogeneity.
+The former analyzes cross-model strategy preferences, while the latter reports three instance-level statistical analyses: shared blocking susceptibility, cross-family consistency, and persistence beyond shallow textual cues.

-\textbf{Retrievability.} Table~\ref{tab:retrieval_recall} reports the attack recall rate, which measures the percentage of adversarial documents that successfully rank within the top-5 retrieval results.
-Although \textit{Jamming Attack} and \textit{MuteRAG} achieve high recall, this primarily stems from directly concatenating the query with extremely short text, maintaining high similarity in the embedding space.
-However, relying solely on suffixes or malicious instructions fails to influence the LLM within a RAG context.
-Despite frequent retrieval, their ASR remains below 25\% and 6\%, respectively.
+\textbf{Retrievability.} Table~\ref{tab:retrieval_recall} reports top-5 attack document recall and ASR with GPT-5.2 as the target LLM. \textit{Jamming Attack} and \textit{MutedRAG} achieve high recall by concatenating each query with very short text.
+However, their suffixes or instructions rarely influence generation, limiting ASR to at most 25.2\% and 5.6\%, respectively.
+In contrast, TabooRAG achieves 70.59--100.00\% recall and 68.5--94.5\% ASR using a single injected document.
+Its recall is comparable to \textit{PoisonedRAG}, which injects five documents.
+Compared with all baselines, TabooRAG has the smallest gap between recall and ASR on every dataset.
+This gap shows that TabooRAG is not only retrieved reliably but also usually induces refusal once retrieved.

-In contrast, TabooRAG maintains retrieval recall comparable to \textit{PoisonedRAG} (which requires injecting five documents) while achieving a higher ASR using only a single document.
-This demonstrates that TabooRAG effectively balances retrievability and blocking efficacy, resulting in a stable and potent blocking attack.
+\textbf{Robustness to advanced RAG pipelines.} Practical RAG systems may augment the default dense retriever with lexical matching and reranking.
+We test hybrid BM25+dense retrieval, two rerankers, and their combinations on all three datasets with GPT-5.2.
+Table~\ref{tab:advanced_rag_pipelines} reports NQ results.
+Results for all three datasets are in \textbf{Appendix~\ref{app:advanced_rag_pipelines}}.
+TabooRAG remains effective across variants.
+On NQ, some configurations raise ASR and recall to 89.8\% and 98.1\%, respectively.
+Thus, the attack is not specific to dense-only retrieval, and these variants do not reliably exclude the blocking document.